-The True Jamaica
+The Jamaica Vacation

 Staying in a resort means that you can have a sun vacation with everything on-site.
 Restaurants, pools, activities, the beach, and guest rooms are all in one place.
 You never have to leave if you don’t want to, meaning you don’t have to worry about driving.
 However, you never get to experience what a destination is truly like, in this case the real Jamaica.
 Part of traveling to a new place is to have an adventure, exploring and experiencing the local people and culture.
 Resorts isolate you from what a destination is truly like.